Medical Camps Sample Clauses

 Medical Camps.
 Whenever the Suvarna Arogya Suraksha Trust wants to organise Medical Camps, Network Hospitals have to organize the same.

 Medical Camps.
-16.1 The Provider will conduct free medical camps at least once a fortnight ( or two in a month) at the place specified by the RGJAY society to identify the members of the beneficiary families who may require surgeries covered under the scheme as per the schedule given by the RGJAY society/insurer for such camps.
-The camp policy as given will be scrupulously followed.
+The Provider will conduct free medical camps at least once a week at the place specified by the Trust to identify the members of the BPL families who may require surgeries covered under the scheme as per the schedule given by the Trust/for such surgeries.
+The camp policy as given in Annexure II will be scrupulously followed.

 Related to Medical Camps